 Even better, for bootstrap startups, a landing page can serve as your app website while you validate your concept and grow cash flow.

-How do you create an app landing page?
+How do you design an app landing page?
+And what should it include?

 At a minimum, every high-converting landing page needs seven core features that accomplish seven core tasks: